-Once 20-year need has been demonstrated, ORS 197.298 requires that City's bring in rural residential exception areas into the UGB before farm or forest land resource land, and that lower quality soils be included before higher quality soils.
+If utilizing the coordinated population forecast, ORS 197.298 requires that once 20-year need has been demonstrated, the City must consider bringing in rural residential exception areas into the UGB before farm or forest land resource land, and that agricultural lands with lower quality soils be included before those with higher quality soils.
 Because much of Molalla's lower quality Class III and IV soils are hydric (wet) in character, and because wetlands are not suitable for meeting the City's planned growth needs, little purpose would be served by bringing unbuildable wetlands into the UGB.